electrified/music-neo4j/README.md

 This is a work in progress so there are hardcoded paths in the code which you will need to change

+## Additional goals
+    - OAUTH2 /OIDC connect based authentication, in both backend and frontend, using hybrid authentication flow.
+    - Initially thought about using Keycloak, now looking at Okta instead.
+    - Do not want to incorporate any custom libraries (e.g. keycloak client, or the Okta client)

 ## TODO

 - Add real web interface with search ability